 Keep a journal or notebook to record the lessons you learn from others, and revisit them regularly.
 This will help you internalize the knowledge and make it a part of your daily life, ultimately contributing to your personal growth and development.

 Does being around happy people make us happier?

-About half of our subjective happiness is influenced by circumstance and genetics.
-The other half is by behaviors and environment.
+About thirty to forty percent of our subjective happiness is influenced by circumstance and genetics.
+The rest is determined by behaviors and environment.